 - Gently fold 2/3 cup chocolate chips into the batter

-- Add the brownie batter to a parchment paper-lined 8x8 baking pan, then add the rest of the chocolate chips on top.
+- Add the brownie batter to a parchment paper-lined 8×8 baking pan, then add the rest of the chocolate chips on top.
 Swirl a few spoonfuls of almond butter (optional).

 - Bake for 12 minutes

-- Take the brownie out of the oven and slam it on your kitchen counter (see Tips in the post above) and sprinkle sea salt on top (optional)
+- Take the brownie out of the oven and "slam" it on your kitchen counter gently and sprinkle sea salt on top (optional)

-- Bake for 9-10 more minutes (until a toothpick comes out clean after inserting in the middle)
+- Bake for 9-10 more minutes (or until the preferred doneness).

 - Cut the brownie into squares once it cools down.